-Canon 5DS R versus Sony A7R II
+Canon 5DS R vs Sony A7R II

 The Canon EOS 5DS R and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2015 and June 2015.
 The 5DS R is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably smaller (31 percent) than the Canon 5DS R. Moreover, the A7R II is markedly lighter (33 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.